USEPA/sensortoolkit/docs/source/import_sensortoolkit.rst

       A reminder that `conda` users should be actively working in the ``sensor-eval`` environment.

-The `sensortoolkit` library can be imported in the same manner as other python packages via the following code:
+Once the IDE opens, the `sensortoolkit` library can be imported in the same manner as other python packages via the following code:

 .. code-block:: python